This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Preheat oven to 375F and move the rack to the middle position.
+- Preheat your oven to 375F and move the rack to the middle position.

-• Cut each acorn squash in half and scoop out the innards.
+- Cut each acorn squash in half and scoop out the innards.
 Place them on a baking sheet (face up) and sprinkle with salt & pepper.
-Place a small piece of butter in each half.
+Place a pat of butter in each half.
 Roast for 30 minutes.

-• Add the onion to the pan and cook for five minutes, stirring occasionally.
+- Add the onions to the pan and cook for 5 minutes, stirring occasionally.
+Spoon out and discard the extra fat.

-• Remove the pan from the heat, and add the garlic, Worcestershire sauce, thyme leaves (remove from stems), parmesan, and more salt/pepper if desired.
+- Remove the skillet from the heat, and stir in the garlic, Worcestershire sauce, thyme leaves (remove from stems), and parmesan.

-• Take the squash out of the oven and fill each half with the sausage mixture.
-Roast for an additional 30 minutes.
+- Take the squash out of the oven and fill each half with the sausage mixture, then roast for an additional 25-30 minutes or until the squash is tender.

 Notes

-• The acorn squash should be roughly the same size.
-I bought fairly large ones for this dish.
-If yours are smaller, you may want to use less sausage (I used 4 from a 5-pack of Johnsonville Mild Italian sausages and took the sausage meat out of the casings)... anywhere around a pound or so of sausage meat should work fine.
+- The acorn squash should be roughly the same size.
+Last time I made this recipe, I bought fairly large ones for this dish (they were 1 lb.
+12 oz each).
+If yours are smaller, you may want to use less sausage.
+Anywhere around a pound or so of sausage meat should work fine.

 Nutrition